odoo/odoo/doc/search-view.rst

 ----------------

-After loading the view data, the SearchView will call :js:func:`openerp.web.search.Input.facet_for_defaults` with the ``defaults`` mapping of key:values (where each key corresponds to an input).
+After loading the view data, the SearchView will call :js:func:`openerp.web.search.Input.facet_for_defaults` on each of its inputs with the ``defaults`` mapping of key:values (where each key corresponds to an input).
 This method should look into the ``defaults`` mapping and fetch the field's default value as a :js:class:`~VS.models.SearchFacet` if applicable.

 The default implementation is to check if there is a default value for